 Like anything in life, trading requires boundaries.
 How much time will you spend trading?
 What time of day?
 Will you do your trading at the same time every day/week/month?

 Will you check your trading account on your phone?
 How often, and why do you need to?

 Will you check your charts/account when you are with your family or friends?
 Will you trade from your phone (not recommended!)?

 Does your trading schedule allow for the things in life that you wanted more of?
 How do you align your trading so you get more of those things?

 How does trading affect your family, friends, and other relationships?
 How can you make trading IMPROVE these things?

 Work gives you holidays?
-When will take holidays from your trading?
+When will you take holidays from your trading?

 Withdrawals and Compounding

 Traders that make money are faced with withdrawing capital to put toward something else, or maintaining the money in the account and attempting to grow it even more (compounding).